-Although not unanimous, the current evidence is generally in favor of artificial sweetener use among diabetics.
-That said, more research is needed to evaluate the long-term effects in different populations.
+Although research results have not been unanimous, the current evidence is generally in favor of artificial sweetener use among those with diabetes.
+Still, more research is needed to evaluate their long-term effects in different populations.

-Bottom Line: Artificial sweeteners can help diabetics reduce the amount of added sugar in their diets.
-However, more research is needed into the effects on different populations.
+Summary Artificial sweeteners can help those with diabetes reduce their intake of added sugar.
+However, more research is needed on the effects of artificial sweeteners in various populations.

-These conditions increase your risk of chronic diseases such as stroke, heart disease and type 2 diabetes.
+These conditions increase your risk of chronic disease, such as stroke, heart disease, and type 2 diabetes.

-One recent study provided overweight and obese participants with either a quarter gallon (1 liter) of regular soda, diet soda, water or semi-skimmed milk each day.
+One recent study had people with obesity and excess weight drink either a quarter gallon (1 liter) of regular soda, diet soda, water, or semi-skimmed milk each day.

-Water had the same benefits as diet soda, compared to regular soda (
+In fact, drinking water offered the same benefits as drinking diet soda (

-In one recent study, the artificial sweetener saccharin disrupted the gut bacteria balance in four out of seven healthy participants not used to consuming them.
+In one study, the artificial sweetener saccharin disrupted gut bacteria balance in four out of seven healthy participants who were not used to consuming them.

-The four “responders” also showed worse blood sugar control as little as five days after consuming the artificial sweetener (
+The four “responders” also showed poorer blood sugar control after as few as 5 days after consuming the artificial sweetener (

 On the other hand, the mice implanted with the gut bacteria from “non-responders” had no changes in their ability to control blood sugar levels (

-Although interesting, this is the only study to date showing these effects in humans.
-More studies are needed before strong conclusions can be made.
+Although interesting, more studies are needed before strong conclusions can be made.

-A debate has raged since the 1970s about whether there is a link between artificial sweeteners and cancer risk.
+Since the 1970s, debate about whether there is a link between artificial sweeteners and cancer risk has raged.

 One such study followed 9,000 participants for 13 years and analyzed their artificial sweetener intake.
 After accounting for other factors, the researchers found no link between artificial sweeteners and the risk of developing various types of cancer (

-A recent review analyzed studies that had been published over an 11-year period.
-It also did not find a link between cancer risk and artificial sweetener consumption (
+Furthermore, a recent review of studies published over an 11-year period did not find a link between cancer risk and artificial sweetener consumption (

-One exception is cyclamate, which was banned for use in the US after the original mouse bladder cancer study came out in 1970.
+One exception is cyclamate, which was banned for use in the United States after the original mouse-bladder-cancer study was published in 1970.

 Since then, extensive studies in animals have failed to show a cancer link.
-However, cyclamate was never re-approved for use in the US (1).
+However, cyclamate was never re-approved for use in the United States (1).

-Bottom Line: Based on the current scientific evidence, artificial sweeteners are unlikely to increase the risk of cancer in humans.
+Summary Based on the current evidence, artificial sweeteners are unlikely to increase the risk of cancer in humans.

-Dental caries — also known as cavities or tooth decay — occur when the bacteria in your mouth ferment sugar.
+Dental cavities — also known as caries or tooth decay — occur when the bacteria in your mouth ferment sugar.
 Acid is produced, which can damage tooth enamel.

-Unlike sugars, artificial sweeteners do not react with the bacteria in the mouth.
-This means they do not form acids and therefore do not cause tooth decay (
+Unlike sugars, artificial sweeteners do not react with the bacteria in your mouth.
+This means they do not form acids or cause tooth decay (